waxxio/waxx/README.md

 ## Target Users

 The Waxx Framework was developed to build CRUD applications and REST and RPC services.
-It scales very well on multi-core machines and is [will be] suitable for very large deployments.
+It scales very well on multi-core machines and is suitable for very large deployments.

 ## Who's Behind This

 Waxx was developed by Dan Fitzpatrick at [ePark Labs](https://www.eparklabs.com/).

 ## Hello World